 Introduces students to the stages of sugar work.
 Students will demonstrate how to make various sugar-based candies and pulled sugar items.
-The coloring and handling of sugar flowers and ribbons will also be demonstrated.
+The coloring and handling of sugar flowers and ribbons will also be demonstrated in this course.

 WEDDING CAKES